AhmadNasrHosna/quiz-app-react/README.md

 ## Features
 - User can select between multiple quizzes by category and difficulty.
 - Correct/Wrong message appears after clicking on an answer.
-- [Tried](https://github.com/ahmedhosna95/quiz-app-nextjs) to make user share his results by using Next.js but I couldn't go farhter that stage ![share-on-facebook][sharer.png]
+- [Tried](https://github.com/ahmedhosna95/quiz-app-nextjs) to make user share his results by using Next.js to generate a server-rendered page for the quiz statistics/results but I couldn't go farhter that stage: ![share-on-facebook][sharer.png].
 - user can login with thier name for only one.
 - Display the time duration that user took to finish the quizzes.